Red Indians (film)

-Red Indians is a 1999 Indian Malayalam-language action drama film directed by Sunil and written by Sankaranarayanan from a story by Sunil.
+Red Indians is a 1999 Indian Malayalam-language action thriller film directed by Sunil and written by Sankaranarayanan from a story by Sunil.
 It stars Vijayaraghavan, Vikram and Preetha Vijayakumar.

 Plot

 A forest smuggler named Wayanadan, lives in the jungle and smuggles sandalwood.
 He is also involved in other anti-social behaviour and forest crimes like robberies, dacoity, murders and drug peddling.
 He consequently kidnaps an electrician, Rahul, and takes him to the jungle, forcing him to teach him to make explosives.
 Rahul refuses to help create bombs and is subsequently falsely accused of murder.
 The rest of the story is about how Rahul proves his innocence to police investigators.